chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 ### Perpetual Funding: Mechanics and Market Intelligence

 **Funding payments** represent the elegant mechanism that keeps perpetual prices anchored to spot markets.
-The system operates on regular intervals (commonly every 8 hours) where **longs pay shorts** when perps trade above index (positive funding), and **shorts pay longs** when perps trade below index (negative funding).
+Transfers are calculated on position notional at the contract’s **mark price**, not strictly the index price.
+The system operates on regular intervals (8h is common), but some venues use 4h/2h or temporarily **hourly** intervals during stress.

 Here's what funding rates tell you about market positioning: **High positive funding** indicates longs are paying significant premiums to hold positions, suggesting the market is positioned long or supply is constrained. **High negative funding** shows shorts paying premiums, indicating defensive positioning or high demand for hedging instruments.